Last updated: November 2021

 The existence of non-concessional contributions encourages people to put money into super.
 This is seen as good social policy, as the greater a person’s personal wealth, the less likely they are to rely on Social Security payments in their old age.

-The amount that people can contribute as a non-concessional contribution is also capped.
-The annual cap is $100,000 per year.
-Because concessional contributions are often made using lump sums, the rules actually allow people to bring forward the next two years, such that $300,000 can be contributed at any time in a given three-year period.
-Unfortunately, people can only do this up the age of 64.
-Once you turn 65, you cannot use the bring forward facility.
+From 1 July 2021, the amount that people can contribute as a non-concessional contribution is also capped.
+The annual cap is $110,000 per year.
+Because concessional contributions are often made using lump sums, the rules actually allow people to bring forward the next two years, such that $330,000 can be contributed at any time in a given three-year period.
+Unfortunately, people can only do this up the age of 66.
+Once you turn 67, you cannot use the bring forward facility.

-Non-concessional contributions can be made up to the age of 75.
+Non-concessional contributions can be made up to the age of 75 (28 days before you turn 75 years old to be exact).
 For people aged between 65 and 74, there is a ‘work test,’ which requires that you must have worked for at least 40 hours during a 30 day period in the financial year during which you wish to make a contribution.
 From the 2020/2021 year onwards, this work test will not apply to people aged 65 or 66.

 In the 2017 budget, then Treasurer Scott Morrison announced a change to the non-concessional contribution rules to take effect from 1 July 2018.
 This change allows people aged over 65 who sell their family home to make an additional non-concessional contribution worth up to $300,000 per person (meaning $600,000 per couple if there is a couple).
 This measure is aimed at encouraging people to downsize the family home.
 It is hoped that this will improve supply conditions in the housing market, which should reduce upward pressure on house prices.